paulgb/subsample/README.rst

 Reservoir sampling is the default algorithm used by ``sample``.
 For consistency, it can also be invoked with the argument ``--reservoir``.

-If reservoir sampling, the sample size must be fixed rather than fractional.
+When using reservoir sampling, the sample size must be fixed rather than fractional.

 Example::